WilliamSheere/vehicle-builder/README.md

 # vehicle-builder
-this is app to show the different vehicles and availiabilty to customize them.
+This is app to show the different vehicles and availiabilty to customize them.